 Additionally, negative reinforcement can increase motivation and persistence.
 When learners realise that their efforts to escape an aversive situation are successful, they are more likely to repeat those efforts in the future.
 This can lead to increased motivation to engage in desired behaviours and a greater sense of persistence when faced with challenges.

 Negative reinforcement helps learners avoid what they dislike.
 This, according to Skinner (1953), increases learner drive and work ethic.
-Applying this idea, as suggested by Pavlov (1927), fosters a calmer classroom.
+Applying this idea, as suggested by Pavlov (1927), builds a calmer classroom.
 Bandura (1977) showed it can reduce stress and anxiety.

 Skinner (1953) found positive punishment discourages unwanted actions using negative results.
 Behaviours linked to unpleasantness are less likely to be repeated by the learner.